MikhailSorokin/Assignment-3-Mikhail-Sorokin-and-Ruoyu-Lei/DOCUMENTATION.md

 Split long edges was implemented using the following steps:

-1. Get the average edge length and time 4/3.
+1. Get the average edge length and times 4/3.
 This is the threshold.

-2. Run a helper function to determine if there is any edge in the mesh that is long that the threshold.
+2. Run a helper function to determine if there is any edge in the mesh that is longer that the threshold.
 If there is any, then:

 3. Create midpoint vertices on those long edges.
 Connect the newly created vertex with the start and end point of the edge, and connect the two points on the edge with the midpoint vertex too.